Meet the Liver Scientist at Birmingham's Thinktank, 22nd October 2012

 Each year the University welcomes everyone from the local community to visit our campus and find out what we do, as well as take part in some fun activities.
 Outside there were bungee robes, a myriad of giant inflatables, mini golf course, helter skelter, rock climbing wall and fairground stands.

-Inside the Aston Webb Great Hall, our liver stand had lots of hands-on, gooey and interesting science activities to fascinate, captivate and stimulate brains of all ages, and which showed the diverse range of liver research undertaken at the University.
-T here were also informal discussion sessions on ethics and the role of stem cells, presented by Prof Jon Frampton and Dr Phil Newsome.
+Inside the Great Hall, our liver stand had lots of hands-on and interesting activities to fascinate, captivate and stimulate brains of all ages, and which showed the range of liver research undertaken at the University.

 Research Open Day at the Queen Elizabeth Hospital, 9th March 2012